gjeanmart/greg.jeanmart.me/source/about/index.md

 ## Career Profile

 Passionate Software Engineer, I enjoy constantly pushing my personal and professional boundaries to new horizons.
-I am currently living in Bordeaux (France) and working as Lead Engineer for [Multis](https://multis.co).
+I am currently living in Bordeaux (France) and working as CTO of [Multis](https://multis.co).

 Since 2016, I am an active member in the Blockchain and cryptocurrency space and more precisely within the [Ethereum](http://ethereum.org) community, I am a true believer of the digital decentralisation, especially in Finance and a privacy advocate.